 CLASS ACTION FILED: Kessler Topaz Meltzer & Check, LLP Reminds Investors that the Firm Has Filed a Securities Fraud Class Action Lawsuit Filed against Twist Bioscience Corporation

-/EIN News/ -- RADNOR, Pa., Jan.
-29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Twist Bioscience Corporation (“Twist”) (NASDAQ: TWST) on behalf of investors who purchased or acquired Twist common stock between December 13, 2019, and November 14, 2022, inclusive (the “Class Period”).
+RADNOR, Pa., Jan.
+29, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Twist Bioscience Corporation ("Twist") TWST on behalf of investors who purchased or acquired Twist common stock between December 13, 2019, and November 14, 2022, inclusive (the "Class Period").
 This action, captioned Peters v.
 Twist Bioscience Corporation, et al., Case No. 3:22-cv-08168, was filed in the United States District Court for the Northern District of California and is assigned to the Honorable Edward J. Davila.

 CLICK HERE TO SUBMIT YOUR TWIST LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/twist-bioscience-corporation?utm_source=PR&utm_medium=link&utm_campaign=twst&mktm=r